Dare You to Move: Musical structure

 The tune is played in the key of E major, beginning with a jangling strummed guitar riff and a driving rocky chorus.
 The song has a basic structure consisting of an intro, verse, chorus, verse, chorus, bridge, chorus.
 Multiple versions were released, varying slightly in dynamics and instrumental structure.

 Music videos

 There are two official music videos: One depicts a man running against a large crowd of people while the other features a surfer who is being resuscitated on the beach while different parts of his life are shown.
-The second version of the video peaked at No. 2 on VH1's Top 20 Countdown.
+The second version of the video peaked at No. 2 on the VH1 Top 20 Video Countdown.

 Awards

-In 2005, the track won two Dove Awards: Rock/Contemporary Recorded Song of the Year and Short Form Music Video of the Year, at the 36th GMA Dove Awards.
+In 2005, the track won two GMA Dove Awards: Rock/Contemporary Recorded Song of the Year and Short Form Music Video of the Year, at the 36th GMA Dove Awards.
 It was also nominated for Song of the Year.